fast-facts/smartssh/README.md

 ### SSH port forwarding
 - Open the Command Palette (usually `F1` or `Ctrl+Shift+P`).
-- Select the command `SSHExtension: SSH Port Forwarding`.
+- Select the command `SmartSSH: SSH Port Forwarding`.
 - Select a forwarding type from: `Local to remote` (-L), `Local to remote` (-R), `SOCKS` (-D), `Recently used` (if exists saved arguments).
 - Enter the required parameters on request.
 - (Optionally) You can save your selections for faster port forwarding in the future.